FuboTV Review: Is it A Good Streaming Service for the Sports Fan?

 Lifestyle & Entertainment Channels – A&E, AMC, Bravo, Cozi, E!, Food Network, FX, FXM, FXX, FYI, Hallmark Channel, Hallmark Movies and Mysteries, HGTV, History Channel, IFC, Lifetime, Nat Geo Wild, National Geographic, Oxygen, Pop, Sundance TV, Syfy, Travel Channel, Universal Kids, USA, Viceland, WE TV, Smithsonian Channel, Cheddar

 News Channels – BBC America, beIN Connect, CBS News, CNBC, CNBC World, FOX Business Network, FOX News, Fusion, Local Now, MSNBC, The Weather Channel

-You’ll notice that CNN is missing from that list, as is NBC, CBS and ABC.
-You won’t get access to the major networks’ newscasts or their sports.
+You’ll notice that CNN is missing from that list, as is NBC, CBS, and ABC.
+You won’t get access to the major networks in all markets.
 Thankfully, there’s an easy way to get local channels that doesn’t require keeping your pricey cable plan or subscribing to a more expensive streaming service.

 We get all of our local channels and the major networks for free with our digital antenna.
 There are plenty of good digital antennas out there.
 We bought the Mohu Leaf digital antenna for our home and love it.